 Cardinal Direction (CD), Tower of London (TOL) are two popular games that have been modified for the visually challenged users.
 In these games, Visual stimuli are replaced with audio inputs.

-A tester should note the following while testing such a game
+A video game tester should note the following while testing such a game

 - The colors should flash in a pattern, and the tones would play for each color.